How to make ghee in slow cooker

 - After butter has melted, keep the lid slightly open for rest of the time.
 Butter contains water and there will be some foaming and bubbling, therefore keep the lid slightly open for the steam to escape.

 - If all the water from the butter, is evaporated and milk solids are browned properly then ghee stays good for long.
-If there is any water left behind, ghee will spoil at room temperature.
+If there is any water left behind, ghee will become rancid (rotten).

 - Clarified butter/ghee has a longer shelf life, both in the refrigerated (6 months or more) and at room temperature (2 months).